S&P warns cuts loom for G20 nations on health costs

 Australia, which has more favorable demographics than most developed nations because it can easily attract skilled migrants, illustrates the problem.

-A 2010 government survey projected population aging would push total state spending from 22.4 percent of GDP in 2015 to 2016 to 27.1 percent by 2049 to 2050 -- with health accounting for two-thirds of that increase.
+A 2010 government survey projected population ageing would push total state spending from 22.4 percent of GDP in 2015/16 to 27.1 percent by 2049/50 -- with health accounting for two-thirds of that increase.
 As a result, spending would exceed revenue by 2.75 percent of GDP in 40 years.

 S&P said it was not too late for G20 countries to tackle the problem, but reforms to contain age-related spending needed be coupled with efforts to balance budgets by 2016, which would be enough to offset rising healthcare costs by 2050.